prushton2/randochess-be/README.md

 ### IsValidMove
 Since the movable spots can be undetermined, this move takes two spots and determines if the piece at p1 can move to p2

-### GetValidMoves
-returns the spots the piece at pos1 can move to

 ## Info Loop
 ```
 Join game